Micuks/MariaInfoRetrieval/backend/README.md

 library, and the Jieba library is specific to Python.
 However, there is a Go version of Jieba available named "gojieba", I use this for Chinese word segmentation.

-#### Queries that can divide into multi-keywords

-My SearchIndex function computes the cosine similarity for each word in the query against the vectors of the document, and then sums these scores to get a total score for the document.
-This total score is then adjusted based on term frequency, document length, and position of first query word.
-However, this score doesn't specifically reward documents that contain more of the query words.

-To boost documents that contain more of the query words, I modify the scoring function to count the number of query words that appear in each document, and then increase the score of the document based on this count.
-I achieved this by using a multiplier to the score, where the multiplier is a function of the number of query words that appear in the document.

 ```go
 // A new map to store the count of query words in each document